ga4gh/data-security/AAI/AAIConnectProfile.md

         (i.e. must have a `jwks_uri` as required that’s reachable by a Claim Clearinghouse)

-3. Broker MUST support public-facing /aaitoken endpoint.
+3. Broker MUST support public-facing `/aaitoken` endpoint or `/userinfo` endpoint.

+    1. The `/aaitoken` endpoint SHOULD be used for passport visa claims in preference to `/userinfo`.

-    1. When presented with a valid access token, the /aaitoken endpoint MUST return claims in the specified
+    1. When presented with a valid access token, the endpoint MUST return claims in the specified
         [User Info Format](#claims-sent-to-data-holder-by-a-broker-via-aaitoken) using
         either an `application/json` or `application/jwt` encoding.